Dance Project in the Community

 After-School Dance Programs:

-We are currently offering after-school dance class programs at Wiley and Bessemer Elementary School!
+During the 2016-17 school year, we offered after-school dance class programs at Wiley and Bessemer Elementary School!
 These title 1 schools are able to support our dance program with assistance from Communities in Schools of North Carolina.

 Dancing on the Diamond